For Applicants | Frequently Asked Questions|

 My U.S. government-supported partner has not completed his/her terminal degree.
 Can I apply for a PEER award to work with him/her?

-To be eligible as a PEER partner, your colleague would either need to be a principal investigator (PI) on an NIH research award (an R or K award), or if he/she is a co-PI on such an award or a recipient of an NIH training or fellowship grant, he/she would need to submit an additional support letter from the PI of the NIH research award under which he/she is working.
-If your colleague is on a training award, both that award and the primary PI’s research award must be valid through at least August 31, 2018.
+To be eligible as a PEER partner, your colleague would either need to be a principal investigator (PI) on an NIH research award (an R or K award) or a recipient of an NIH training or fellowship grant.
+Your colleague's NIH funding must be active at least through October 22, 2021, the deadline for submission of your pre-proposal to PEER.

 Finding a Partner